 • Evidence on how the marks are dissimilar in appearance/sound/connotation and how the goods/services are unrelated.

-• If an applicant owns a registered trademark that is the same or essentially the same mark as the applied-for mark and also has the same goods and service description, they can use the Morehouse defense.
+• If an applicant owns a registered trademark that is the same or essentially the same mark as the applied-for mark and also has the same goods and service description, they can use the Morehouse defence.

 • The applicant also has the option to file a counterclaim action in the way of a cancellation proceeding.
 If the basis for standing for an opposer comes from the ownership of a prior registered trademark, the applicant can then challenge the validity of the opposer’s registration by filing a cancellation proceeding.
 Please feel free to watch my video on cancellation hearings here